Events

 The Centre for Environmental History meets for its annual Ideas Lunch on 2 October, 2012.

 This biennial event has been running since 2002.
-It brings 16-20 doctoral students from around Australia and New Zealand for an intensive one-week teaching workshop on environmental history.
+It brings 16-20 doctoral students from around Australia and New Zealand and the world for an intensive one-week teaching workshop on environmental history.

-The sixth workshop was held in May-June 2012.
+The seventh workshop was held in May-June 2014.

 Libby Robin posterDocumenting the Anthropocene: Historical Reflections on Global Change